navarroaxel/navarroaxel.github.io/blog/use-google-optimize-in-react-web-for-a-b-testing.md

 const variant = window.google_optimize.get('<experiment_id>');
 ```

-If the `get` function returns `undefined` means that the experiment is not available for this page, maybe this is misconfigured, or it doesn't apply for this page, or the experiment ID is not correct.
+If the `get` function returns `undefined` that means the experiment is not available for this page.
+Maybe it is misconfigured, or it doesn't apply for this page, or the experiment ID is not correct.

 ```javascript
 switch (value) {